Blue Hawk Mine: History

-More recent history of the property and rights is unclear, though the most recent owner to the property seems to be Armac Investments Ltd. of Vancouver, BC.
+More recent history of the property and rights is unclear, though the most recent owner of the property seems to be Armac Investments Ltd. of Vancouver, BC.
 The claims to an area covering 3 km² -- including the Blue Hawk Mine—may have been sold by Armac to Southern Pacific Development Corp. of Vancouver, BC, in 2004 or 2005.

 Adit map

 Page 13 of F. Marchall Smith's Assessment Report (dated December 18, 1994) contains a detailed map of the area around the mine, including the adit.
 Recent exploration of the mine has shown that the ceiling has collapsed and is now impassable in the adit beneath "Trench 5".
 An annotated copy of the map is available with the approximate location of the collapse indicated in red.